DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

 where $\{U_1,\cdots,U_m\}$ is a local orthonormal basis of the vertical distribution $\mathscr{V}$.
-Besides several references cited in \cite{Be}, it is noteworthy that the square norm of $A$ has been also studied by Chen (\cite{Chen}, \emph{etc.}) who denoted it by $\breve{A}_{\pi}$ and obtained its sharp upper bound for an arbitrary isometric immersion from $M$ (with totally geodesic fibres) into a unit sphere in terms of square norm of the mean curvature of the immersion.
+This invariant is just our target in the integrand of the Simons-type integral inequality corresponding to the square norm of the second fundamental form in the original Simons inequality in submanifold geometry.
+Besides several references cited in \cite{Be}, it is noteworthy that this invariant has been also studied by Chen (\cite{Chen}, \emph{etc.}) who denoted it by $\breve{A}_{\pi}$ and obtained its sharp upper bound for an arbitrary isometric immersion from $M$ (with totally geodesic fibres) into a unit sphere in terms of square norm of the mean curvature of the immersion.